 While the original was a good looking, atmospheric tale about the dangers of all consuming grief, Pumpkinhead II: Blood Wings is an effortless cash in, about nothing really except for showing off some bloody kills of people who mean nothing to the viewer (the first movie suffered from this as well, but was redeemed a bit by Lance Henriksen’s performance as the father), but even these kills don’t have the impact they should when severed arms and legs begin falling to the ground in comedic fashion.

-Even worse for the audience, director Jeff Burr (Night of the Scarecrow, the terrible Gary Daniels movie Spoiler) cruelly deploys a strobe light effect whenever Pumpkinhead, Jr. is on screen forcing you to close your eyes or risk throwing up or going into convulsions.
+Even worse for the audience, director Jeff Burr (the decent Night of the Scarecrow, the terrible Gary Daniels movie Spoiler) cruelly deploys a strobe light effect whenever Pumpkinhead, Jr. is on screen forcing you to close your eyes or risk throwing up or going into convulsions.
 When it all finally mercifully ended, I felt as if both Pumpkinhead and Roger Clinton were owed an apology for being taken advantage of.

 © 2016 MonsterHunter